 The Directors present the audited financial statements of the Company.
-The Company is a limited liability company, domiciled and incorporated in the United Kingdom.
+The Company is a limited liability company, domiciled and incorporated in England and Wales.

-The Company is a wholly owned subsidiary of Lloyds Bank General Insurance Holdings Limited.
-The Company's ultimate parent company and ultimate controlling party is Lloyds Banking Group.
+The Company is a wholly owned subsidiary of LBGIH.
+The Company's ultimate parent company and ultimate controlling party is Lloyds Banking Group plc.